-With details on 2,450 blood pressure monitors, 596 blood glucose meters and 152 pulse oximeters, medaval.ie hosts, by far, the web’s largest database on these medical devices and is an invaluable source of information for both the public and professional institutions.
+Medaval Launches its new Website with details on 2,450 blood pressure monitors, 596 blood glucose meters and 152 pulse oximeters, at medaval.ie and hosts, by far, the web’s largest database on these medical devices and is an invaluable source of information for both the public and professional institutions.

 Medaval stresses the importance of accuracy and provides several lists of validated blood pressure monitors, for a wide variety of requirements, and a list of blood glucose meters.
 While most users take accuracy for granted, the reality is that only 17% of blood pressure monitors and 9% of blood glucose meters have had their measurement technology validated, according to a standard protocol, as published on PubMed, the primary database for medical publications.
 No such publication could be found for any pulse oximeter.